 - Does allow destructive changes, but the process is quite tedious.

 Deployments can be monitored on the Deployment Status page which lists all deployments- changesets, Metadata API-based deployments, including deployments started from the Force.com IDE and the Ant Migration Tool, and package installations.

 To track the status of deployments that are in progress or have completed in the last 30 days, search for Deployment Setup from Setup.

-Deployment can be cancelled while it’s in progress or in the queue by clicking Cancel next to the deployment.
-The deployment, then has the status Cancel Requested until the deployment is completely cancelled.
-A cancelled deployment is listed in the Failed section.
+Deployment can be canceled while it’s in progress or in the queue by clicking Cancel next to the deployment.
+The deployment, then has the status Cancel Requested until the deployment is completely canceled.
+A canceled deployment is listed in the Failed section.

 Deploying from one Salesforce org to another is always challenging, time-consuming and requires substantial effort.
 As one can see, each of the above-mentioned Salesforce deployment tools has its own pros and con and using the right tool could ensure a faster and more reliable deployment process.